HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 Its high usage is not unexpected as caching allows for reliable and performant web applications, which is often one of the main reasons why developers work on PWAs.

 Finally it's worth taking a look at <a hreflang="en" href="https://developers.google.com/web/updates/2017/02/navigation-preload">Navigation Preloads</a>, which allows you to make the requests in parallel with the service worker boot-up time to avoid delaying the requests in those situations.
-The <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/NavigationPreloadManager">`NavigationPreloadManager`</a> interface provides a set of methods to implement this technique, and according to our analysis, it is currently used in 11.02% of desktop and 9.78% of mobile sites that use service workers.
+The [`NavigationPreloadManager`](https://developer.mozilla.org/en-US/docs/Web/API/NavigationPreloadManager) interface provides a set of methods to implement this technique, and according to our analysis, it is currently used in 11.02% of desktop and 9.78% of mobile sites that use service workers.

 {{ figure_markup(
   caption="Percent of mobile sites with use navigation preloads",